SAP/abap-to-json/docs/faq.md

 The reason for this change of default was a customer complaint regarding the handling of initial date-time values, which are not 0000-00-00 or 00:00:00.
 In general 0000-00-00 is an invalid date, 00:00:00 is valid, but how to understand that it is initial but not explicit midnight?

 Because of that, I have decided not to render initial values for date/time and give a receiver a way to understand that it is initial and has its processing of default/initial.
-I know that it is incompatible, but I want a default behavior would be the best and most common choice, even with the cost of modification of the consumer code that relies on old behavior :/.
+I know that it is incompatible, but I want a default behavior to be the best and most common choice, even with the cost of modification of the consumer code that relies on old behavior :/.

 Because having custom rendering of the initial date/time is quite exotic, I have only let this for constructor calls and have not extended the serialize method, to keep standard API simple.
 If I get multiple requests regarding extending SERIALIZE with these defaults - I will do it.

 My recommendation for you:
 * Variant 1: Adopt your unit tests for new initial values for date-time.
 * Variant 2: Use the instance method for serialization.
-E.g. parametrized CONSTRUCTOR + SERIALIZE_INT.
+E.g. parametrized CONSTRUCTOR + SERIALIZE_INT (in this case you can customize behavior by parametrizing instance constructor with desired initial values for time date).
-* Variant 2: Extend the /ui2/cl_json class or create a helper method in your class with your static SERIALIZE call which already considers new defaults for the /ui2/cl_json constructor.
+* Variant 2: Extend the /ui2/cl_json class or create a helper method in your class with your static customized SERIALIZE call which already considers new defaults for the /ui2/cl_json constructor.

 ## Is there a way to deserialize objects that have references to Interface?
 **Q**: I am using /ui2/cl_json to serialize an object that contains some reference attributes.
 These reference attributes are TYPE REF TO <Interface>.
 Upon deserialization, the references are not getting deserialized.
 Is there a way to deserialize objects that have references to Interface?